neondatabase/website/next/content/docs/guides/vercel.md

 This guide describes how to connect your Vercel project with Neon using the [Neon integration from the Vercel marketplace](https://vercel.com/integrations).

 <Admonition type="note">
 This is a Beta version of Neon’s Vercel integration.
-For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech), or join our [Vercel feedback Google group](https://groups.google.com/a/neon.tech/g/vercel-feedback).
+For assistance or to suggest improvements, contact [vercel-feedback@neon.tech](mailto:vercel-feedback@neon.tech).
 </Admonition>

 ## What the Neon integration does